mcaceresb/stata-gtools/docs/usage/gquantiles.md

             thing a Windows user can do is run gtools, dependencies at the start of their Stata session, but if Stata cannot find the plugin the user can specify a path manually here.

+- `hashmethod(str)` Hash method to use. `default` automagically chooses the algorithm. `biject` tries to biject the inputs into the natural numbers. `spooky` hashes the data and then uses the hash.

+- `oncollision(str)` How to handle collisions.
+A collision should never happen but just in case it does `gtools` will try to use native commands.
+The user can specify it throw an error instead by passing `oncollision(error)`.

 Stored results
 --------------